Regulation Explained by an OT

-A tale of two touch pathways The term touch pressure, or deep touch pressure, are used by therapists to refer to firmer touch.
+A tale of two touch pathways The terms touch pressure or deep touch pressure are used by therapists to refer to firmer touch.
 Therapressure brushes or surgical brushes are one way to provide [...]

 Scissor skills stages Learning to cut with scissors is more complex than it may initially seem.
 It requires good postural control, good hand-eye coordination and the ability to use both hands together.
 In [...]